sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 <img src="flow.png" width="700" >

-* **Partitioning**: search the partitioning scheme that minimizes the communication between different logical cores
+* **Partitioning**: Search the partitioning scheme that minimizes the communication between different logical cores
-* **Layout**: assign the partitioned program segments to physical cores such that the actual communication cost is minimized
+* **Layout**: Assign the partitioned program segments to physical cores such that the actual communication cost is minimized
-* **Code Separation**: generate communication code for data movements between physical cores
+* **Code Separation**: Generate communication code for data movements between physical cores
-* **Code Generation**: Search and generate high performance binary code taking advantage of hardware features of target machine
+* **Code Generation**: Search and generate high performance binary code taking advantage of hardware features of the target machine

-The users can develop their programs in C and compile to GrennArray 144 without worrying about the communication and data movement.
+The users can develop their programs in C and compile to GA144 without worrying about the communication and data movement.
 The compiler partitions the code, explores the design space, and automatically optimizes the program to improve the performance.

 ### Partitioning Synthesizer